ExtendRealityLtd/VRTK/README.md

 scene `SteamVR_Unity_Toolkit/Examples/029_Controller_Tooltips` which
 displays two cubes that have an object tooltip added to them along with tooltips that have been added to the controllers.

+#### RadialMenu

+This adds a UI element into the world space that can be dropped into a Controller object and used to create and use Radial Menus from the touchpad.

+There are a number of parameters that can be set on the Prefab which are provided by the `SteamVR_Unity_Toolkit/Scripts/Controls/2D/RadialMenu/RadialMenu.cs` script which is applied to the `Panel` child of the prefab.

+The following script parameters are available:

+ * **Buttons:** Array of Buttons where you define the interactive buttons you want to be displayed as part of the radial menu.
+Each Button has the following properties:
+   * **ButtonIcon:** Icon to use inside the button arc (should be circular).
+   * **OnClick():** Methods to invoke when the button is clicked.
+   * **OnHold():** Methods to invoke each frame while the button is held down.
+ * **Button Prefab:** The base for each button in the menu, by default set to a dynamic circle arc that will fill up a portion of the menu.
+ * **Button Thickness:** Percentage of the menu the buttons should fill, 1.0 is a pie slice, 0.1 is a thin ring.
+ * **Button Color:** The background color of the buttons, default is white.
+ * **Offset Distance:** The distance the buttons should move away from the center.
+This creates space between the individual buttons.
+ * **Offset Rotation:** The additional rotation of the Radial Menu.
+ * **Rotate Icons:** Whether button icons should rotate according to their arc or be vertical compared to the controller.
+ * **Icon Margin:** The margin in pixels that the icon should keep within the button.
+ * **Hide On Release:** Whether the buttons should be visible when not in use.
+ * **Menu Buttons:** The actual GameObjects that make up the radial menu.
+ * **Regenerate Buttons:** Button to force regeneration of the radial menu in the editor.

+If the RadialMenu is placed inside a controller, it will automatically find a `VRTK_ControllerEvents` in its parent to use at the input.
+However, a `VRTK_ControllerEvents` can be defined explicitly by setting the `Events` parameter of the `Radial Menu Controller` script also attached to the prefab.

+An example of the `RadialMenu` Prefab can be viewed in the scene `SteamVR_Unity_Toolkit/Examples/030_Radial_Touchpad_Menu`, which displays a radial menu for each controller.
+The left controller uses the `Hide On Release` variable, so it will only be visible if the left touchpad is being touched.

 ### Scripts